 Lanfear was born in Waco, Texas, in 1930 and raised in Corpus Christi.
 After completing her MFA at UTSA in 1978, she moved to New York and then Seattle, before returning home to San Antonio.

-This fall, the Museum will present a selection of the artist’s works spanning over three decades, curated by Curatorial Associate Lana Meador.
-While her family’s narratives are the point of departure, Lanfear’s symbolic use of imagery and materials calls forth universal themes—such as identity, the importance of place, and memory—which resonate with all of us.
+This selection of the artist’s works spanning over three decades is curated by Curatorial Associate Lana Meador.
+While Lanfear's family narratives are the point of departure, Lanfear’s symbolic use of imagery and materials calls forth universal themes—such as identity, the importance of place, and memory—which resonate with all of us.

 Becoming John Marin: Modernist at Work

 Museum Hours | Free with museum Admission

 For the American Modernist John Marin (1870–1953), best known for his luminous watercolors of rural Maine and urban New York, drawing was central.
 Becoming John Marin: Modernist at Workwill offer the viewer an inside look at the process behind his abstract watercolors and etchings.

 Selected primarily from the outstanding collection of 290 drawings and watercolors donated to the Arkansas Arts Center by Norma Marin, the artist’s daughter-in-law, in 2013, the exhibition features rarely exhibited studio working drawings alongside finished pieces.
 Becoming John Marin spans nearly every aspect of the artist’s long career as he transformed from an avid young draftsman to the famed modernist who showed each year in Alfred Stieglitz’s succession of Manhattan galleries.

 The works vary from dynamic depictions of Manhattan structures and Maine landscapes to lesser-known pieces based on figures: portraits, bustling urban crowds, and circus animals and performers in motion.